-For ECEC attendance levels, see 'relationship between leave and ECEC entitlements' in the cross-country tables at the front of the review.
+For ECEC attendance levels, see 'relationship between leave and ECEC entitlements' in the cross-countrytables at the front of the review.

-3. Changes in policy since April 2023 (including proposals currently under discussion)
+3. Changes in policy since April 2024 (including proposals currently under discussion)

-Following EC and OECD recommendations to improve Family Protection in Spain, on 28 March 2023 the Spanish Government approved a new law project on support for families (Proyecto de Ley de Familias) whose progress through Parliament was halted by the calling of a general election.
-On 29 February 2024 (BOE March 8 2024), the same law project was submitted again to the Parliament and is currently under discussion.
+Following EC and OECD recommendations to improve Family Protection in Spain, on 28 March 2023 the Spanish Government approved a new law project for the support for families (Proyecto de Ley de Familias) whose progress through Parliament was halted by the calling of a general election.
+On 29 February 2024 (BOE 8 March 2024), the same law project was submitted again to the Parliament and continue to be discussed.
 It aims to improve social protection to different types of families.
-The new Family Law is designed to meet the benefit requirements of the 2019 EU

-Directive on Work-Life Balance, as currently Parental leave is unpaid, and will be discussed in Parliament during 2024.
-514
+The parliamentary discussion of the new Family Law could pave the way to meet the benefit requirements of the 2019 EU Directive on Work-Life Balance, as currently Parental leave is unpaid.